How To Find X And Y In A Kite

 Example: If you know the length of one diagonal and that the diagonals are perpendicular, you can immediately start thinking about using the Pythagorean theorem in the right triangles formed.

-3. Utilize the Pythagorean Theorem Strategically:
+3. make use of the Pythagorean Theorem Strategically:

 Example: If one diagonal is bisected and you know the full length of the other, you can find the lengths of the legs of one of the right triangles and then use the Pythagorean theorem to find the hypotenuse (which is a side of the kite).